Did you know that content shared by the owner of a business receives 8x MORE engagement than content shared by a business social media account?

 I have found that speaking at industry specific events which have my target audience (small businesses) attending the event, is a great way for me to build my personal brand.
 This in turn has not only given me content to share on Social Media, but to receive real-time recommendations and engagement from those who have attended a seminar of mine.

-2017 tip: Do your research, and find all of the events/exhibitions/trade shows that have a speaker programme for 2017, and get in touch to see if you can speak at their event.
+This Year tip: Do your research, and find all of the events/exhibitions/trade shows that have a speaker programme for this year, and get in touch to see if you can speak at their event.

-Writing content is extremely important when positioning yourself as a thought leader in your industry but that is only the first step; you then need to share you content online.
+Writing content is extremely important when positioning yourself as a thought leader in your industry but that is only the first step; you then need to share your content online.

 I have earnt a 6-figure income off the back of the content I share online, and I also contribute to various industry-lead websites including Social Media Today, and Business2Community.